djwilkins/Complete-Intro-to-React-v5/README.md

-# adopt-me
+# Adopt Me (react intro project)

+See commits [here](https://github.com/djwilkins/Complete-Intro-to-React-v5/commits/) primarily and secondarily notes below.

+## Setting Up Tooling

-# installed eslint with this command:
+installed eslint with this command:

-npm install -D eslint-config-prettier
+- npm install -D eslint-config-prettier

-# installed parcel with this command
+installed parcel with this command

-# Note: parcel is an alternative to webpack
+Note: parcel is an alternative to webpack

-npm install -D parcel-bundler
+- npm install -D parcel-bundler

-# installed react and react-dom to install locally
+installed react and react-dom to install locally

-# (And no longer link this in from a cdn)
+(And no longer link this in from a cdn)

-npm i react react-dom
+- npm i react react-dom

+## Implementing JSX

-# Before "Update and reconfigure Eslint for React/JSX" commit:
+Before "Update and reconfigure Eslint for React/JSX" commit:

-# Installed these packages so eslint understands react/JSX
+Installed these packages so eslint understands react/JSX

-# (ie. doesn't think import React not used cause of JSX

-# not written to use it directly)
+(ie. fix so doesn't think import React not used cause of JSX not written to explicitly use React object directly.)

-npm install -D babel-eslint eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react
+- npm install -D babel-eslint eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react

-# Also updated .eslintrc "extends" (sets of rules) and "plugins" (abilities) to utilize the above, "rules" (to not use type script for now and allow console logging with a warning)
+Also updated .eslintrc "extends" (sets of rules) and "plugins" (abilities) to utilize the above, "rules" (to not use type script for now and allow console logging with a warning)

-# Note: Brian said that this .eslintrc.json file is basically the .eslintrc.json file he uses for all his projects at this point.
+Note: Brian said that this .eslintrc.json file is basically the .eslintrc.json file he uses for all his projects at this point.

+Brian points out that the {} expressions utilized in the Pet component (Pet.js) at this point are limited to anything that can go on the right side of an equal sign (examples: formula, function call, ternary operator/though not a normal if statement, etc.)

+Best I can tell, these are basically the react/JSX version of ES6 template literals.